devplayer0/fyp/report.md

 "Computational complexity" refers to the general processing resources required to run an algorithm.
 Worst-case performance is often denoted using big-O notation [@complexity_analysis].
-In $O(n^k)$, estimating the value of $k$ could prove a useful metric to grade an assignment with.
+In $O(n^k)$, estimating the value of $k$ could provide a useful metric to grade an assignment with.
 Performing this estimation is made relatively easy through the use of a log-log plot.
 The slope of a function $t = n^k$ plotted in log-log is equal to the value of $k$ [@loglog_complexity].